kids-first/kf-somatic-workflow/README.md

    - `reference_dict`: [Homo_sapiens_assembly38.dict](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0?pli=1) - need a valid google account, this is a link to the resource bundle from Broad GATK
    - `calling_regions`: [wgs_calling_regions.hg38.interval_list](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0?pli=1) - need a valid google account, this is a link to the resource bundle from Broad GATK. **To create our canonical calling intervals, edit this file by leaving only entries related to chr1-22,X,Y,M. M may need to be added.**
    - `coding_sequence_regions`: `GRCh38.gencode.v31.CDS.merged.bed` For Lancet WGS, it's highly recommended to use CDS bed as the starting point and supplement with the regions of calls from Strelka2 & Mutect2.
 Our CDS regions were obtained from GENCODE, [release 31](https://www.gencodegenes.org/human/release_31.html) using this GTF file [gencode.v31.primary_assembly.annotation.gtf.gz](ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_31/gencode.v31.primary_assembly.annotation.gtf.gz) and parsing features for `UTR`, `start codon`, `stop codon`, and `exon`, then using bedtools sort and merge after converting coordinates into bed format.
-   - `chr_len`: `hs38_chr.len`, this a TSV file with chromosomes and their lengths.
-Should be limited to canonical chromosomes.
-The first column must be chromosomes, optionally the second can be an alternate format of chromosomes.
-Last column must be chromosome length.
    - `cnvkit_annotation_file`: [refFlat_HG38.txt](http://hgdownload.soe.ucsc.edu/goldenPath/hg38/database/refFlat.txt.gz) gunzip this file from UCSC
    - `af_only_gnomad_vcf`: [af-only-gnomad.hg38.vcf.gz](https://console.cloud.google.com/storage/browser/gatk-best-practices/somatic-hg38) - need a valid google account, this is a link to the best practices google bucket from Broad GATK.
    - `exac_common_vcf`: [small_exac_common_3.hg38.vcf.gz](https://console.cloud.google.com/storage/browser/gatk-best-practices/somatic-hg38) - need a valid google account, this is a link to the best practices google bucket from Broad GATK.